django-query-profiler/django-query-profiler/django_query_profiler/django/INTERNALS.md

         CursorWrapper and CursorDebugWrapper

 3. At this stage, we have a cursorWrapper implementation which does what we want to do.
-Now we have to make sure that django uses our Cursorwrapper implementation, and not its own CursorWrapper.
+Now we have to make sure that django uses our CursorWrapper implementation, and not its own CursorWrapper.
 There are three possible ways:
     -  Modify django
     -  Monkey patch django
-    -  Django provides a way to customize databbase engine, which is taken as a string.
+    -  Django provides a way to customize database engine, which is taken as a string.
 We can explore more into this

     Django provides this functionality of specifying database engine as a string, so that it can support other database backends.
 E.g. there are projects which support Microsoft sql server, which is not included in django.

     **Basic Idea**

-    The basic idea is - we can implement our own database engines, which delegates all resposbility to existing database engines except overriding the part of creating the cursor.
+    The basic idea is - we can implement our own database engines, which delegates all responsibility to existing database engines except overriding the part of creating the cursor.
 This way, all the clients would just have to change in settings.py, for getting this profiler.